SeaSat (also called SeaSat-A or SeaSat-1)

 SMMR (Scanning Multichannel Microwave Radiometer)

 The SMMR is a five-frequency instrument of Nimbus-7 mission heritage.
 The instrument was designed and built at JPL.
-Objectives: Monitoring sea surface temperatures, wind speeds, rain rate, atmospheric water content (mapping of columnar water vapor distribution over the global oceans) and ice conditions.
+Objectives: Monitoring sea surface temperatures, wind speeds, rain rate, atmospheric water content (mapping of columnar water vapour distribution over the global oceans) and ice conditions.
 SMMR is a multispectral, dual-polarization microwave radiometer observing at the following frequencies: 6.6 GHZ (45.4 mm), 10.7 GHz (28 mm), 18.0 GHz (16.6 mm), 21.0 GHz (14.2 mm), and 37.0 GHz (8.1 mm).
 Six Dicke-type radiometers were utilized.
 Those operating at the four longest wavelengths measured alternate polarizations during successive scans of the antenna; the others operated continuously for each polarization.

 The SMMR instrument consisted of five hardware elements: